Pie

+baking powder biscuits, mashed potatoes, Digestive biscuits and crumbs.

 Pies can be a variety of sizes, ranging from bite-size to those designed for multiple servings.

 Etymology

 A detail of a painting by Jan Brueghel the Elder (1568–1625) and Peter Paul Rubens (1577–1640) depicting several bird pies.
 Cooked birds were frequently placed by European royal cooks on top of a large pie to identify its contents.

 The first known use of the word 'pie' appears in 1303 in the expense accounts of the Bolton Priory in Yorkshire.
 However, the Oxford English Dictionary is uncertain to its origin and says 'no further related word is known outside English'.
 A possible origin is that the word 'pie' is connected with a word used in farming to indicate 'a collection of things made into a heap', for example a heap of potatoes covered with earth.
+Depending on the region, the spelling of the word could be written as pie, pey, pi, pye, pay, poi, and poy.

 One source of the word "pie" may be the magpie, a "bird known for collecting odds and ends in its nest"; the connection could be that Medieval pies also contained many different animal meats, including chickens, crows, pigeons and rabbits.
 One 1450 recipe for "grete pyes" that might support the "magpie" etymology contained what Charles Perry called "odds and ends", including: "...beef, beef suet, capons, hens, both mallard and teal ducks, rabbits, woodcocks and large birds such as herons and storks, plus beef marrow, hard-cooked egg yolks, dates, raisins and prunes."

 History

 Antiquity

-Early pies were in the form of flat, round or freeform crusty cakes called galettes consisting of a crust of ground oats, wheat, rye, or barley containing honey inside.
-These galettes developed into a form of early sweet pastry or desserts, evidence of which can be found on the tomb walls of the Pharaoh Ramesses II, who ruled from 1304 to 1237 BC, located in the Valley of the Kings.
+Early pies were in the form of flat, round or freeform crusty cakes similar to galettes consisting of a crust of ground oats, wheat, rye, or barley containing honey inside.
+These pies developed into a form of early sweet pastry or desserts, evidence of which can be found on the tomb walls of the Pharaoh Ramesses II, who ruled from 1304 to 1237 BC, located in the Valley of the Kings.
 Sometime before 2000 BC, a recipe for chicken pie was written on a tablet in Sumer.